jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 She stood slowly, deliberately.
 Her voice was steady, clear, unwavering.

 "No, Your Honor.
-I will not recant.
-Ethan Price and I were childhood friends who reconnected in senior year.
-Our relationship is based on mutual respect, shared interests, and genuine affection.
+I won't—I can't lie about this.
+About us.
+Ethan and I, we grew up together.
+This isn't some... manipulation thing.
+We're friends who fell in love.
+We support each other.
+That's it.
 I did not manipulate him.
 I did not coerce him.
 I supported his choices, as he supported mine.
 I will not lie about that to avoid charges that should never have been filed."

 Pride surged through Ethan so strongly he nearly stood and cheered.
 That was Sophia—brave, brilliant, refusing to back down even when threatened with prison.